 Alfred Nobel was a Swedish chemist who made his fortune by inventing dynamite and other powerful explosives, which were bought by governments to produce weapons.
 When Nobel’s brother died, one newspaper accidentally printed Alfred’s obituary instead.
 He was described as a man who became rich from enabling people to kill each other in unprecedented quantities.
 Shaken from this assessment, Nobel resolved to use his fortune to reward accomplishments that benefited humanity, including what we now know as the Nobel Peace Prize.

-Pray: God give us an eternal perspective, to change the way we think and the way we give, the degree to which we invest all that we are and have into eternity.
+God, give us an eternal perspective, to change the way we think and the way we give, the degree to which we invest all that we are and have into eternity.
 Help us to invest our resources in your kingdom purposes, now and forever.
-Help us not to serve our own agendas, but yours, to live our lives for your glory and hear you say to us one day, “Well done my good and faithful servant.”
+Help us not to serve our own agendas, but yours, and to live our lives for your glory and hear you say to us one day, “Well done my good and faithful servant.”
 We ask this in the name of Jesus.
 Amen.For more information on the subject of money and possessions, see Randy Alcorn’s books Money, Possessions & Eternity and The Treasure Principle.